bentonwong/react-redux-rails-api-fitness-log/README.md

 Data is persisted to a separate Rails API running concurrently.

-For more information, please see the README in either the 'react-redux-client' or 'rails-api' application.
+For more information, please see the README documentation included in either the 'react-redux-client' or 'rails-api' application folders.

 ## Contributing